Writers’ Block Adriean Koleric

 “The song’s playing and I’m envisioning the opening scene of the comic—Trakovi is driving his four-door European sedan and comes across this bus crash,” says Koleric.
 “It was like I visualized an actual movie scene and then I kind of worked my way back and tried to lay it out on paper and direct myself how to draw it.”

-An abundance of support
+Abundance of support

 Koleric needed a little help from his friends to create Trakovi.
 He didn’t know the first thing about writing comics, so he sought the advice of local experts such as artist Dallas Casavant and Leigh Rigler, the owner of Comic Fever, a northside store.
-Two others, Dave Thomas and Dillon Korbisser, drew covers of the first two issues.
+Two others, Dave Thomas and Dylan Korbisser, drew covers of the first two issues.

 “There’s just an abundance of creative people here,” says Koleric.
 “It’s absolutely ridiculous.”